sparvu/data-recorders/docs/download.md

 <img src="/docs/img/data-recorders-download.jpg" />

-Get started by cloning this repository and build the data recorders or download Kronometrix ready made packages.
+Get started by cloning this repository and build the data recorders or download different ready made packages.

-## Clone this repository
+## Clone

 Here how to clone and build the data recorders.